On this page

 - “a.to_json” will be transformed into “ato_json” and “to_json”.

-- If each separated component is three or more letters, also consider it as a standalone word (off-campus → off + campus + offcampus).
+- If each separated component is three or more letters, we also treat each component as a standalone word (off-campus → off + campus + offcampus).

 Normalization for Logogram-based languages (CJK)